Ab initio uncertainty quantification in scattering analysis of microscopy: Real experimental analysis

 To extract the critical gelling exponent, we again compare two approaches.
-First, we plot the log shift factors $\log a$, $\log b$ against $\log$ of the extent of reaction $c$, defined as $c = \frac{\vert{T-T_{gel}}\vert}{T_{gel}}$, where $T_{gel}$ is the gelling time, hence $c$ determines distance to the gelling point \cite{larsen2008hydrogel}.
-Given $ a \propto c^{-y}$, and $ b \propto c^{-z}$, the scaling exponent is the ratio of these two exponents $\alpha = z/y$.
-This way, we obtain the scaling exponent for the tetraPEG-NH2 tetraPEG-SG system to be $\alpha$ = 0.739.
+For the MPT approach, we plot the log shift factors $\log a$, $\log b$ against $\log$ of the extent of reaction $c$, defined as $c = \frac{\vert{t-t_{gel}}\vert}{t_{gel}}$, where $t_{gel}$ is the estimated gelling time, hence $c$ determines distance to the gelling point \cite{larsen2008hydrogel}.
+Given $ a \propto c^{-\alpha_a}$, and $ b \propto c^{-\alpha_b}$, the scaling exponent is the ratio of these two exponents $\alpha = \alpha_a/\alpha_b$.
+This way, we obtain the scaling exponent for the 4-arm PEG-NH2 and 4-arm PEG-SG system to be $\alpha$ = 0.739.
 The slope is plotted in Fig. \ref{fig:solgel_exp}(d) for reference.
 A second way is similar to what has been described in \cite{meleties2022high}, the authors fit a logistic function to the relaxation exponent of the MSD.
-The same information can be obtained by fitting the fractional Brownian motion to all of the MSD curves, and we found that the critical exponent of $\alpha$ = 0.74 at gel point t = 43.4 min.
-Thus, the scattering analysis of microscopy by the AIUQ approach can be used to automatically extract the critical information of the systems, such as the gelling time and gelation property, removing the need of parameter tuning from MPT and shifting of MSD curves by hand.
+The same information can be obtained in AIUQ by fitting the fractional Brownian motion to the MSD curves closest to the gelling point, and we found that the critical exponent of $\alpha$ = 0.74 for the estimated gelling point t = 43.4 min.
+Thus, the scattering analysis of microscopy by the AIUQ approach can be used to automatically extract the critical quantities of gelling systems.

-The AIUQ approach provides an automated analysis of gelling time that extends the boundary of previous DDM techniques in the post-gel branch of the MSD for systems undergoing gelation \cite{bayles2017probe,meleties2022high,martineau2022engineering}.
-Compared to MPT and conventional curve shifting for superposition by hand, AIUQ lifts the hurdles of strenuous analysis for a large number of videos by providing an automated estimation of gelling time and mechanical properties by AIUQ, which can be deployed for a sequences microscopy videos, at a given formulation and experiment condition (\textit{e.g.} temperature, pH, etc).
+The AIUQ approach extends the boundary of previous techniques in the post-gel branch of the MSD for systems undergoing gelation.
+Compared to MPT and conventional curve shifting for superposition by hand, AIUQ lifts the hurdles of strenuous analysis for a large number of videos by providing an automated estimation of gelling time, without the need of specifying wave-vector range or superposing the curves.
+Thus the new tool can be deployed for automatically estimating the gelation time by a sequences of microscopy videos, at a given formulation and experiment condition (\textit{e.g.} temperature, pH, etc).
 Along with high-throughput experiments, this data-processing technique can be integrated with Bayesian optimization and active learning approaches \cite{shahriari2015taking,fang2022reliable} to optimize the compositions or material designs to achieve ideal gelling time and properties.